EmanueleGallone/RaftUDP/README.md

 The topology is described in **topology.png**
 ![alt text](topology.png)

+Be sure to have Python3.8 installed with Scapy >= 2.4.2 (see requirements.txt).
 When ready, navigate to the cloned/downloaded folder of this project, open a shell and run:
 ```
 make run